Data tells you what to pitch

 “The data and insight we receive from NielsenIQ’s CX Dashboard has been invaluable to Plenish.
 Not only is it incredibly easy to navigate, the levels of detail and ability to customise numerous reports have been significant in achieving our goals and understanding the market.
 None of this would have been possible without the excellent customer service we have received from the team at NielsenIQ.”—Thomas Monk, Senior National Account Manager, Plenish

 With a small business rate card, emerging and fast-growing brands are getting access to this data and plugging it into a tool which is easy to use—at a far lower rate than you would ever expect.
 That’s why more than 200 challenger brands across the U.K. are already using this service today.
-Find out how you can be part of these successful brands here.

 About the author